schneedotdev/schneedotdev/README.md

 <img src="https://user-images.githubusercontent.com/77141303/220439482-53641367-1f29-4327-abb4-184b8c64304c.png">

 <p>Full Stack Engineer transforming ideas into code, one adventure at a time.
-Inspired by the ever-evolving landscape of software.
+Inspired by the ever-evolving landscape of tech.
 Constantly pushing the bounds of my capabilities and finding the best ways to share my insights with others.
 Targeting Full Stack, Frontend, or Backend development roles.</p>

 <!-- * **Company**: -->